ComidaFood/comida/README.md

 # comida

+The following is a description of the tables used in the backend.

 Users will have:
 - ID
 - USERNAME
 - PASSWORD

 and optional parameters:
-- FIRST NAME
+- FIRSTNAME
-- LAST NAME
+- LASTNAME

 Recipes will be split into two tables:
 - Ingredients list